Dolphins, apparently, are cool again; plus six-pack of Dolphins notes

 That was better than the Cleveland Browns’ No. 1 overall pick Myles Garrett, who ranked 22nd.

 Because newcomers Harris, McMillan, William Hayes, Timmons, Nate Allen and T.J.
-McDonald have all done good work to varying degrees in OTAs, and because the young corners are playing well, there are positive feeling internally about the defense.
+McDonald have all done good work to varying degrees in OTAs, and because the young corners are playing well, there are positive feelings internally about the defense.

 “I feel really good about our defense, because they do a lot of really good things and it makes it very difficult for our offense to consistently move the ball,” Adam Gase said Thursday.